- Examine strategies for reading and using scholarly sources

 - Conclusion/discussion: Puts the key findings or insights from the paper into their broader context; explains why they matter.

-Not all papers are so “sciencey.”
-For example, a historical or literary analysis doesn’t necessarily have a “data and methods” section; but they do explain and justify the research question, describe how the authors’ own points relate to those made in other relevant articles and books, develop the key insights yielded by the analysis, and conclude by explaining their significance.
+Not all papers are scholarly in the traditional sense.
+For example, a historical or literary analysis does not necessarily have a “data and methods” section; but they do explain and justify the research question.
+They also describe how the authors’ own points relate to those made in other relevant articles and books, and they develop the key insights yielded by the analysis.
+They also conclude by explaining their significance.
 Some academic papers are review articles, in which the “data” are published papers and the “findings” are key insights, enduring lines of debate, and/or remaining unanswered questions.

 As shown in the video above, understanding the structure of scholarly articles tells you a lot about how to find, read and use these sources: